hiedt/difs/a_primer_on_modern_control_algorithms/content/ftc_fundamentals.md

   - Bad design by wrong assumptions of maker/user
 ```

 {numref}`fault_vs_others` is just a relative guideline, not a definite truth.
 In reality, they might be identical, correlated, or causal of each other.
-For example:
+For example:3

-1. When the ambient temperature becomes too cold (disturbance), an airplane's Pitot tube gets frozen (sensor fault).
+1. When the ambient temperature becomes too cold (disturbance), an airplane's Pitot tube gets frozen (sensor fault), causing the befamous crash of [Air France AF447](https://en.wikipedia.org/wiki/Air_France_Flight_447) (failure).
 2. After a long time of heavy operation, intense vibration (model uncertainty) cracks the gear box (actuator fault).
 3. A household temperature sensor shows $30^\circ C$ while it is dead-cold indoor.
 This might either be noise or fault, nobody knows.

 In {ref}`detectability`, we will see when it is possible to point out faults from disturbances/noises or not.

-### Redundancy

 (detectability)=